margaretmf/margaretmf.github.io/creativewriting.md

 I want to feel the warmth of your hands
 I want to feel the blood running through your veins to your finger tips I want to feel you alive and well
-I want to feel the love running through our hands and bod I want to feel your heart light up with what you love I want my brain to spark when I hear you speak about interesting things From your feet to your head I want to feel us alive and well
+I want to feel the love running through your hands and body I want to feel your heart light up with what you love I want my brain to spark when I hear you speak about interesting things From your feet to your head I want to feel us alive and well